 One might expect to find a broad range of barriers that are causing this: Inadequate broadband, lack of technical skills or huge financial barriers to investing in technology, for example.
 However, the issues are actually much simpler.
 Many small businesses are simply unaware of the benefits of digital tools – most notably how accessible, user-friendly and affordable they have become.

-Commonwealth Bank research found that almost half (48 per cent) of small business owners are reluctant to adopt new digital technology due to a lack of understanding of how it works and its potential benefits.
-But while there are barriers facing the small businesses that have not yet embraced their digital potential, they are not insurmountable:
+Recent research found that almost half (48 per cent) of small business owners are reluctant to adopt new digital technology due to a lack of understanding of how it works and its potential benefits.
+But while there are barriers facing the small businesses that have not yet embraced their digital potential, they are not insurmountable.

 Research and Increase awareness of digital opportunities for the business: